ispaan-app/spaan-learning-platform/docs/FIREBASE_INTEGRATION.md

 # Firebase Backend Integration Guide

 ## Overview
-This guide will help you integrate your existing Firebase backend with the iSpaan Learning Platform app.
+This guide will help you integrate your existing Firebase backend with the iSpaan App.

 ## Prerequisites
 - Existing Firebase project with users and data